A Tidy Framework and Infrastructure to Systematically Assemble Spatio-temporal Indexes from Multivariate Data: Software design

 \begin{Shaded} \begin{Highlighting}[] \NormalTok{idx\_spi }\OtherTok{\textless{}{-}} \ControlFlowTok{function}\NormalTok{(...)\{} \NormalTok{ DATA }\SpecialCharTok{|\textgreater{}} \FunctionTok{temporal\_aggregate}\NormalTok{(...) }\SpecialCharTok{|\textgreater{}} \FunctionTok{distribution\_fit}\NormalTok{(...)}\SpecialCharTok{|\textgreater{}} \FunctionTok{normalise}\NormalTok{(...)} \NormalTok{\}} \end{Highlighting} \end{Shaded}

-The accompanied package, tidyindex, is not intended to offer an exhaustive implementation for all indexes across every domains.
+The tidyindex package is not intended to offer an exhaustive implementation for all indexes across all domains.
 Instead, it provides a realization of the pipeline framework proposed in the paper.
 When adopting the pipeline approach to construct indexes, analysts may consider developing software that can be readily deployed in the cloud for production purposes.